kimgoetzke/randolf/README.md

 - Pressing `Win` + `\` on a near-maximised window will reset the window to its previous size and position (i.e. undo the near-maximisation)
-- Writes application logs to a file in the directory of the executable (can be disabled)
+- Writes application logs to a file in the directory of the executable
 - Stores and loads configuration from `randolf.toml` in the directory of the executable
 - Tray icon with a context menu
     - Allows customising the window margin